Germany Regains FMD Free Status

 Read full article

-The outbreak has remained limited to a single case, with no further reports since.
-While the source of the infection is still unknown, most domestic restrictions have already been lifted.
-The World Organisation for Animal Health (WOAH) has accepted Germany’s application to be declared free of foot-and-mouth disease in most regions.
-As of March 12, all of Germany, except for a small containment zone around the original case, has been declared foot-and-mouth-free.
+The World Organisation for Animal Health (WOAH) has accepted Germany’s application to be declared FMD-free in most regions.
+As of March 12, 2025, all of Germany—except for a small containment zone around the original outbreak site—has been officially recognized as free of foot-and-mouth disease.

 Original story: Reuters